 1968: Stanley Kubrick's sci-fi movie "2001: A Space Odyssey" premieres in Washington, D.C.
 After its release it garnered a cult following and slowly became a box office hit.
 Some years after its initial release, it eventually became the highest grossing picture from 1968 in North America.

-1966: English author C. S. Forester, best known for the 12-book Horatio Hornblower series and the novel "The African Queen," dies at the age of 66 in Fullerton, Calif.
+1966: English author C. S. Forester, best known for the 12-book Horatio Hornblower series and the novel "The African Queen," dies at the age of 66 in Fullerton, California.

-1965: Rodney King, who became nationally known after being beaten with excessive force by Los Angeles police officers following a high-speed car chase on March 3, 1991, is born in Sacramento, Calif.
+1965: Rodney King, who became nationally known after being beaten with excessive force by Los Angeles police officers following a high-speed car chase on March 3, 1991, is born in Sacramento, California.

 1961: Actor Christopher Meloni, best known for his roles on the TV series "Law & Order: Special Victims Unit" and "Oz," is born in Washington, D.C.